ruanguixin/Facshand/readme.md

 2. celltype.csv

-   with the header of "celltype", input the exact names of the subsets to be calculated; *
+   with the header of "celltype", input the **exact names** of the subsets to be calculated;

 3.  group.csv

-   with the header of "group", input the exact names of your groups;
+   with the header of "group", input the **exact names** of your groups;

 4. cellnumber.csv

    with two colunms of "tissue" and "number", tissue refers to the exact name of your FACS sample names, and number refers to the cell number (x 10<sup>4</sup>) for caculation; notice that the sample name should be **prefixed with group name**, eg WT_whatever, ko-dmso-whatever.

-\* make sure that your subset names are not duplicated, even partially duplicated names are not allowed, and **avoid to use symbols like "+", "\\" et.al** ("_" and "-" does not matter), ignore cases.
+\* make sure that your subset names are not duplicated, even partially duplicated names are not allowed, ignore cases.

 ## Output files